 Disney Bundle Trio Basic: Hulu, Disney+, and ESPN+ for $12.99/month

 Save $15/mo: This deal offers the biggest savings. if you're interested in all three services, it's an absolute steal to be honest, saving you $15 on the individual cost of these three services.

 Disney Bundle Trio Premium: Hulu, Disney+, and ESPN+ for $19.99/month

 Save $17/mo: The same offer as above, but for the ad-free versions of all three services.
 If you don't want ads interrupting your MCU binge sessions, this is the way to go.

 What is the plot of The Marvels?

-Although The Marvels’ plot is mostly shrouded in secrecy, we can piece together a vague premise for the movie with the bits that have slipped through the cracks.
-Plus, if we take into account the previous events that affected the three leading characters, we’re able to take an educated guess at what might happen next.
+Although The Marvels' plot is mostly shrouded in secrecy, we can piece together a vague premise for the movie with the bits that have slipped through the cracks and the official previews.
+Plus, if we take into account the previous events that affected the three leading characters, we're able to take an educated guess at what might happen next.

 The Marvels trailers

 Two trailers have been released for The Marvels so far.
 The teaser arrived on April 11, 2023, and mostly presented the basic premise of the movie and the vibes that newcomer director Nia DaCosta is going for.
 Watch it below: